GamePalsDoinCode/scrumsistant/README.md

 [every time, in the backend dir.
 NOTE THIS WILL NOT AUTORELOAD FOR YOU.
 IF YOU CHANGE CODE, ctrl+c AND RESTART IT]

     python main.py
+    [it won't print anything out, its just a run_forever asyncio thing.
+Stuff will print out as you navigate around in the app]